Decay of small energy solutions in the ABCD Boussinesq model under the influence of an uneven bottom: Introduction and Main Results

 \subsection{Main results}

-In this paper we extend the results obtained in \cite{KMPP} for the case of the flat bottom $abcd$ Boussinesq model.
-Previous results are included in the one presented here.
-We prove, using well-chosen virial functionals, that all small globally defined $H^1\times H^1$ solutions must decay in time in time-growing intervals in space, slightly proper subsets of the light cone.
-In order to rigorously state such a result, we need first a quantitative notion of dispersion in terms of the parameters present in the equations.
+In this work, we extend the results of \cite{KMPP} for the scalar good Boussinesq model by analyzing the more physically relevant and mathematically challenging abcd Boussinesq system, under the conditions previously described.
+By employing suitably constructed virial identities, we show that every sufficiently small global solution in $H^1\times H^1$ solutions must decay in time in time-growing intervals in space, remaining inside a restricted portion of the light cone.
+To express the result precisely, we first introduce a dispersive condition formulated in terms of the system’s parameters.

 {\bf Hypotheses on $a,c$}.
 Recall that, in the considered Hamiltonian setting, $b=d>0.$ Note that from \eqref{Conds} we have $-1\leq c<0$ and $-1 - \frac{1}{6b} \leq a <0$.
 We shall assume the sharp values of the parameters $(a,b,c)$ obtained in \cite{KM20}.